 Clearly stated, the armor of God gives us the power to stand against the wiles of the enemy in the midst of evil days.
 The Bible speaks of wiles in both the Old and New Testaments.

-The Hebrew word for "wiles" is nekel.
-Among other things, it means treachery, conspiracy, beguilement, trickery and deception (see Num.
+The Hebrew word for wiles is nekel.
+Among other things, it means treachery, conspiracy, beguilement, trickery and deception (Num.
 25:18).
 To be subject to the wiles of the enemy means to be deceived.

 Few people willingly worship the devil.
 But worship is what the warfare is all about.
-God desires our worship, but the devil wants to be worshiped as well.
+God desires our worship, but the devil wants to be worshipped as well.

-Ephesians 6:10 says, "Finally, my brethren, be strong in the Lord and in the power of His might" (emphasis added).
-This verse indicates that the armor of God is for the "brethren"—all those who are saved and blood-bought.
+Ephesians 6:10 says, "Finally, my brethren, be strong in the Lord and in the power of His might."
+This verse indicates the armor of God is for the "brethren"—all those who are saved and blood-bought.

-Ephesians 6:12 says: "For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly place" (emphasis added).
+Ephesians 6:12 says, "For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly place."